MicrosoftDocs/memdocs/windows-365/enterprise/connection-errors.md

 The following errors can occur when connecting to a Cloud PC.

-## Errors when connecting to an Azure AD Join Cloud PC
+## Errors when connecting to an Azure AD join Cloud PC

-**Potential cause**: There a range of errors that can occur when connecting to an Azure AD Join Cloud PC, due to any one of the following reasons:
+**Potential cause**: Possible causes for connection errors include:

-- Windows logon works directly against Azure AD, potentially triggering Azure AD authentication controls
+- Windows sign-in works directly against Azure AD, potentially triggering Azure AD authentication controls.
-- Logon attempts from the Windows desktop client to a Cloud PC uses a different protocol, called PKU2U
+- Sign-in attempts from the Windows desktop client to a Cloud PC use a different protocol, called PKU2U.

 **Possible solution**: Follow the guidance to [troubleshoot connections to Azure AD joined VMs](/azure/virtual-desktop/troubleshoot-azure-ad-connections?context=/windows-365/context/pr-context).